dennuguyen/comp1531-proj/src/assumptions.md

 - if member of channel tries to rejoin channel then join() succeeds

 ### channel_addowner()
+- return empty list on success
 - if channel id is not valid then raise InputError
 - if user is owner and is being promoted to owner than raise InputError
 - **only members of the channel can be promoted by existing owners else raise AccessError**

 ### channel_removeowner()
+- return empty list on success
+- if user to be removed is not an owner then raise InputError
+- if channel id is not valid then raise InputError
+- when the user who is removing is not authorised then raise AccessError

 ## channels.py